subrat-dwi/EventPulse/README.md

 - 🔗 **Sharing Poll Links** → Enable users to copy & share poll links.

 ---

-Absolutely!
-Based on our conversations, here are the **major issues** you faced during this project and how you tackled them:

 ### **🚨 Major Issues Faced**
 #### **1️⃣ White Screen on Deployment (Flutter Web)**